hande-qmc/hande/documentation/manual/input/calcs/fci.rst

     Optional.
 Default: 'DETS'.

-    Filename to which the list of determinants is written.
+    Filename to which the list of determinants (or, more generally, many-body basis functions) is written.
 ``write_nwfns``
     type: integer.